 She also cleaned the brick with TSP for us.
 TSP is a cleaner that can be found at any Home Depot and is great for taking years of dust, soot and buildup off brick or cabinets!

 I took my favorite chalktype paint with me.
 This is Heirloom Tradition’s French Vanilla .
 You can order it from my affiliate link HERE .
-And if you use the code of MAGICBRUSH at checkout, you always get 10% off your order and free shipping of orders over $75 (this is a good time to order leather paint or fabric paint and my FAVORITE CHALK-TYPE PAINT BRUSHES also!)
+This is a good time to order leather paint or fabric paint and my FAVORITE CHALK-TYPE PAINT BRUSHES also!)

 The only other supplies you need are tape for the walls, a rag in case you are as messy as I am, a brush for the grout and a sponge like this one: